Postoria MCP server is now available for AI agents

 Local and hosted options

-The Postoria MCP server can be used locally or through the hosted endpoint.
+The Postoria MCP server can be used locally or through the Postoria hosted MCP endpoint.

-Local usage is usually the right choice for desktop and IDE tools.
-A client such as Claude Desktop, Cursor, or Claude Code can run the npm package and use your Postoria Public API key from the local MCP configuration.
+With local usage, an MCP client such as Claude Desktop, Cursor, or Claude Code runs the npm package on your machine and uses your Postoria Public API key from the local MCP configuration.

-Both options connect to the same Postoria Public API workflows.
-The best option depends on the MCP client you use and how it supports custom servers, authentication, and tool execution.
+Both options connect to the same Postoria publishing workflows.
+The connection method depends on the MCP client you use and how it supports custom servers, authentication, and tool execution.

 For setup details, read the Postoria MCP server help article.